 On the sports field too pupils learn the fun of friendly competition and how to work as a team.
 They learn new physical skills and how to accept success and defeat gracefully.
 They strengthen the relationship between body and mind.
 They begin to understand that practice makes perfect and discover the great feelings of energy and relaxation that come from regular exercise.

 Pupils continue learning in free time.
 The school grounds are extensive, with woodland, ponds, even a small river.
-Whether it is little ones jumping, laughing and playing in the school playgrounds or older children exploring in the natural environment, we provide an opportunity for kids to be kids, learning through play that is physical, exploratory, constructive, imaginative and social.
+Whether it is little ones jumping, laughing and playing in the school playgrounds or older children exploring in the natural environment, we provide a safe place for kids to be kids, learning through play that is physical, exploratory, constructive, imaginative and social.

-Teens also have a tremendous amount to learn from each other.
-'Just hanging out together' is a powerful vehicle of education.
-We encourage the free exchange of ideas between pupils from different countries and cultures who become more open-minded and respectful towards each other while they explore each others mind through language.
+Teens also learn a lot from each other.
+We encourage the free exchange of ideas between pupils from different countries and cultures who become more open-minded and respectful towards each other while they mix and make new friendships.

 Our adventure camp also provides an ideal setting for exploration and discovery.
 Age-mixed activities allow younger children to learn skills and sophisticated ways of thinking from older ones; older children learn how to nurture, lead and in general be the mature person in a relationship.
 Add to this the sense of community and wonder (think camp fire under the stars..) and physical challenge that comes from a technology-free camp in very beautiful natural surroundings and you will appreciate that this is a very special learning environment.